fmenabe/python-clg/doc/source/configuration.rst

 action.
 For using it with ``clg`` you need to add it to the `ACTIONS` variable of the module.

-For example, to add an action that page help (using `less -c` command):
+For example, to add an action that page help (using the `less -c` command):

 *Python program*: